 Cooper holds a BA in Business Administration from the University of Baltimore.
 Contact Cooper

-Sandy joined the MCBC team in July 2021 as the Administrative Assistant.
-She is responsible for assisting with communications, database management, and administration of day-to-day operations of the team.
+Sandy joined the MCBC team in July 2021.
+She is responsible for assisting with communications, volunteer management, and administration of day-to-day operations of the team.
 Please contact Sandy for bicycle parking requests and volunteer related questions.

 Growing up an Army brat, Sandy has lived all over the United States.
 Moving to Marin County in 2011 she has enjoyed hiking with her dog, volunteering for Wildcare and cycling all over Northern California.
 Prior to joining MCBC Sandy owned a jewelry store in Sausalito for nine years, sold real estate in San Diego, managed web services for Total Gym, and worked as marketing director for a corporate relocation company.